House Democrats eye GOP playbook for Justice Department requests

 Democrats say that efforts to provide for transparency into the Justice Department’s work is only one part of offering a full public accounting of potential foreign influence at the highest levels of U.S. government.
 That’s why Schiff says he’s expanded his committee’s probe to include questions of financial leverage Russia and other foreign actors might have over Trump or his family and allies.

-The House Judiciary Committee, under Chairman Jerry Nadler, D-N.Y., is preparing to launch a series of hearings on potential abuses of power and obstruction of justice, a process being overseen by two outside lawyers the panel recently contracted with.
+The House Judiciary Committee, under its chairman, Rep. Jerrold Nadler, D-N.Y., is preparing to launch a series of hearings on potential abuses of power and obstruction of justice, a process being overseen by two outside lawyers the panel recently contracted with.
+Nadler's committee has also sent a request to former Trump campaign aide Sam Nunberg asking for asking for all documents he has shared with Mueller, the federal prosecutors in the Southern District of New York, Congress or any other investigatory agency.

 And the House Oversight Committee, under Chairman Elijah Cummings, D-Md., is also working to learn more about potential campaign finance violations in 2016 — a key reason it invited former Trump lawyer Michael Cohen as its first marquee witness.